api3dao/vitepress-docs/docs/guides/dapis/subscribing-self-funded-dapis/index.md

   <img src="../../assets/images/gas-estimator.png" />
 </p>

-::: danger Estimation is not accurate
+::: warning Estimation is not accurate

 The estimation is calculated assuming there are 10 oracle updates per day on the current gas costs of the respective chain.
 Users need to be aware that any